 Fiber-rich plant foods like beans and lentils are naturally packed with fiber—1 cup of cooked lentils packs 16 grams of fiber, which is 64% of your daily value—and fiber is the fuel your good gut bacteria need in order to thrive!
 As mentioned above, a well functioning gut microbiome is key for healthy communication between the gut and brain.
 Beans and legumes are also a great source of mood-supporting potassium, magnesium, zinc, folate, B vitamins, and zinc.

-Berries (8 of which are found in Ka’Chava!) are a rich source of anthocyanins, a type of polyphenol that combats oxidative stress, supports brain health, and has been associated with reduced depression symptoms.
-Berries are also packed with fiber and vitamin C—preliminary research shows that people with higher blood levels of vitamin C have improved overall mood, while those with lower levels experience more depression, anger, and confusion.
+Berries are a rich source of anthocyanins, a type of polyphenol that combats oxidative stress, supports brain health, and has been associated with better mood.
+Berries are also packed with fiber and vitamin C which is an antioxidant that helps maintain the integrity and function of nerve cells.

 6. Dark leafy greens